ABC Guide to Travel Health - Vaccines, Vaccinations

 Avian influenza

-Avian influenza, or bird flu, is caused by influenza viruses that mainly infect birds and, less commonly, pigs.
-Although human infection with Avian flu is rare, there have been several small outbreaks reported since 1997, usually in Asia.
+Avian influenza (H5N1), or "bird flu", is caused by influenza viruses that mainly infect birds and, less commonly, pigs.
+Although human infection with bird flu is rare, there have been ongoing cases and several small outbreaks reported in recent years, usually in Asia.
 Infected individuals may develop a range of symptoms from severe flu-like symptoms (fever, sore throat and cough) to pneumonia and other severe and life-threatening complications.
 5

 Transmission5,6